 Auto manufacturers aren’t the only ones racing to get self-driving cars on the road.

-In an increasingly rare show of consensus on Capitol Hill, both houses of Congress have passed bills meant to speed the arrival of autonomous vehicles on the streets, with the Senate officially ratifying their version of the legislation last week.
+In an increasingly rare show of consensus on Capitol Hill, both houses of Congress have fast-tracked bills meant to speed the arrival of autonomous vehicles on the streets, with the Senate now working on their version of the regulations following the recent adoption of legislation in the House of Representatives.

 Members of both houses have pointed to grim—and worsening—statistics on fatal roadway incidents as the impetus for removing unsafe human drivers from behind the wheel as quickly as possible.